adeptio/Windows-Keylogger/README.md

 This set of programs assumes the malicious actor already has direct or remote access to the target system.
 Specifically the ability to manipulate the properties of a browser shortcut (usually Admin privileges).

+This repository is for whitehat education only.
+Do not use this for malicious purposes, smarter people than you have been arrested for those activities.

 ## Components

 On target system: